 Chuckatuck Agricultural Club

 The reason for this memorialization of the General Assembly was to get help from the assembly to improve the quality and productivity of the land, which would benefit everyone in the end.
-Writers Note: We suspect that the massive growing of tobacco and lack of crop rotation had driven the farms' nutrient value to an all-time low.
+Writer’s Note: We suspect that the massive growth of tobacco and lack of crop rotation had driven the farms' nutrient value to an all-time low.
 This quote for the article will solidify their concerns.
 “Your memorialists will not presume to dictate to your honorable body the measures to be adopted to accomplish the object they have in view, but will venture to suggest that, since all scientific and practical improvements in agriculture contribute to the public benefit, it justly becomes the subject of legislative enactments, and a portion of the public treasurer may justly be appropriated for its encouragement; a measure, which if successful, would add to the wealth and resources of the state—–.”
 This would be the beginning of farm subsidies.

 Chuckatuck Bridge Club